zcribe/FocusOwl/README.md

 5. If you have fewer than four checkmarks, take a short break (3–5 minutes), then go to step 2.
 6. After four pomodoros, take a longer break (15–30 minutes), reset your checkmark count to zero, then go to step 1.

-### Reasoning

-The goal of this project was to get one foot into the Reac-Native and Expo world.
-In order to test out the available tooling.

 ### Some images
 ##### Function Demo